 I began my career as a victim advocate to fulfill my desire to work in a helping profession.
 I parlayed that into becoming the executive director of a non profit organization where I was responsible for the business side of the organization including human resources, payroll, accounts receivable and payable.
 It was the catalyst that piqued my interest in business.
 I then worked in the corporate world as a training specialist for six years.
 It was there that I gained an interest in the soft skills side of business leadership and management training.
 I took those skills with me as the communications director for a non profit prior to coming back to the world of education.
 I have found that through advocacy, training, and teaching, I have been able to be in a helping field in varying degrees.
 I feel like I’ve found a place where all of the favorite pieces of my career fit here at FHTC.

-The Business Administrative Technology program has something for everyone.
+The Business Technology program has something for everyone.
 We have instructors from varied backgrounds that bring their real world experiences into the classroom.
 There are very few jobs that do not require the use of computer skills.
-The BAT program is a great fit for everything from working in an office environment to running your own business.
+The program is a great fit for everything from working in an office environment to running your own business.
 We teach business and computerized accounting, leadership and professional development, communication for business, and advanced Microsoft applications.
 Students can earn Microsoft Specialist certification as well as Office Proficiency Assessment Certification.

 We have a great group of instructors and adjuncts at FHTC who love to see students succeed.
-Our goal in the BAT program is to give personalized instruction to help students find their passion for a career of their choice.
+Our goal in the business program is to give personalized instruction to help students find their passion for a career of their choice.
 We don’t want to train students to just find a job, we want them to find their career.

 I have been a teacher for many years, mostly teaching in the health related field.
 However, I spent many years as a corporate training supervisor for Birch Telecom.
 In that capacity, our team was responsible for all training including new hire training, technology systems training, product/software upgrade training, and professional development training for supervisor/manager level employees.
 When the opportunity to become a Business Administrative Technology instructor at FHTC opened up, I thought it was a great fit combining my love of teaching with business and office skills I had gained through working in the corporate world.